New Penalties for DWI in New Jersey: 2019

 Under the new DWI sentencing guidelines, license suspensions for first-time DWIs have been significantly reduced.
 Offenders are instead required to install ignition interlock devices in their vehicles.
 Interlock devices are breathalyzer-type machines wired into your car that tests your blood alcohol concentration (BAC) before the vehicle will start.
 The machine will not allow your car to start if you blow above a certain BAC (normally .05).

-Per the updated New Jersey DWI law, first time offenders who blow between a .08% and .10% BAC face a license suspension of 30 days (as opposed to the previous 3 months’ suspension under the old law), but they must install an interlock device at their own expense for between 3 months and 6 months.
-If you blow between .10% and .15% BAC, you face 45 days’ license suspension, but you must keep an ignition interlock device installed on your vehicle for 6 months to 1 year (depending on the facts of your offense).
-This is much shorter than under the old law, which required a license suspension of 7 months to 1 year.
-Lastly, if you blow a .15% or more, you face a reduced license suspension of 90 days but must install an interlock device for 1 year to 18 months.
+Per the updated New Jersey DWI law, first time offenders who blow between a .08% and .10% BAC face a license suspension until they install an interlock device at their own expense for a period of 3 months.
+If you blow between .10% and .15% BAC, you face license suspension until you have an ignition interlock device installed on your vehicle for a period ranging from 7 months to 1 year (depending on the facts of your offense).
+This has been significantly reduced from the license suspension periods under the old law, which required a license suspension of 7 months to 1 year for a BAC between .10% and .15%.
+Lastly, if you blow a .15% or more, you face a reduced license suspension of 4 to 6 months, but must install an interlock device for a period of between 9 months and 15 months.
+It is also important to note that if you are charged with refusing to submit to a breath test and it is your first offense, a period of license suspension only applies prior to the installation of an ignition interlock device in your vehicle.

 Charged with a First DWI in New Jersey, What am I Facing?